 Advanced knowledge of the field as it relates to sports medicine.

-The pay range for this position is: $22.54 - $33.81 / hour.
+This position's pay range starts at: $21.06/hour.
 An annual bonus may be paid to eligible employees based upon organizational and individual performance.

 At UCHealth, we do things differently